microsoft/vscode-docs/api/references/contribution-points.md

 **deprecationMessage** / **markdownDeprecationMessage**

 If you set `deprecationMessage`, or `markdownDeprecationMessage`, the setting will get a warning underline with your specified message.
-It won't show up in the settings UI unless it is configured by the user.
+The setting will be hidden in the settings UI unless it is configured by the user.
 If you set `markdownDeprecationMessage`, the markdown will not be rendered in the setting hover or the problems view.
 If you set both properties, `deprecationMessage` will be shown in the hover and the problems view, and `markdownDeprecationMessage` will be rendered as Markdown in the settings UI.

 Example: